Callgent/callgent-docs/solutions/showcase/user-as-a-service/respond-through-other-channels.md

 ---
 sidebar_position: 4
-title: User responds through other channels
+title: Respond through other channels
 description: .
 keywords: [user as a service]
 ---